 A hermit crab’s shell is a source of protection from predators and the elements.
 As a result, it needs to be sturdy and tough enough to stave off the sun’s rays.

 Hermit crabs may rap upon a shell to check how tough it is.
 Hermit crabs are aware of the strength of a shell.
-If a shell grows cracked and damaged, they feel exposed and becomes increasingly belligerent.
+If a shell grows cracked and damaged, it’ll feel exposed and become belligerent.

-Hermit crabs seek shells that afford sufficient mobility, as they need to walk comfortably with a shell upon their back.
+Hermit crabs seek shells that afford sufficient mobility, as they must walk comfortably with a shell on their back.
 Failure to access food due to the weight of the shell will become distressing.

 Hermit crabs will flee and hide if they feel threatened.
 However, a hermit crab may get stuck between the aquarium walls and obstacles if the shell is too large and cumbersome.